stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 Here, the user has subsequently used "Point LOS" to examine a point in the orange region.
 As expected, there is very little clearance between the LOS line and the terrain.
 This is confirmed on the map plot where the "blobs" (immediately to the right of the plot window close button) indicate the point where LOS is compromised.

-It is important to note that Auto LOS is performed at 1% increments of the mission distance, it is not continuous.
+It is important to note that Auto LOS is performed at 1% increments of the [naive mission length](#miscellaneous-notes), it is not contiguous.
 In the above case, there is a point at 34.1% where there is no LOS.

 ![Bad LOS](images/fail-los.png)